LiberTEM/LiberTEM/docs/source/udf/basic.rst

 That means a user-defined constructor has to fulfill two conditions:

-1. It has to pass any parameters that should be available on clean copies and/or via :code:`self.params` to the superclass constructor.
+1. It has to pass any parameters to the superclass constructor.
 2. It has to accept exactly the parameters that it passed to the superclass constructor whenever a clean copy is created and behave the same way as in the original call.